bright/new-www/content/blog/exposed-rsql-search-implementation.md

 }
 ```

-Please note the `SearchSpecifictation` structure - it's a way to tell the Visitor what kind of fields can be used in filtering and how they should be mapped to `PersonTable` columns
+Please note the `SearchSpecifictation` structure - it's a way to tell the Visitor what kind of fields can be used in filtering and how they should be mapped to `PersonTable` columns.

 `SearchSpecification.kt`